Glossary

 Categories: General, Glossary

-We further sub-classify races according to a priority or importance to you:
+We sub-classify races according to a priority or importance to you:

 • Primary – This signifies a high priority race that you wish to target your training towards and be in your best possible shape for when you hit the start-line.
 The system will schedule a full and appropriate taper.